salesforcecli/plugin-packaging/messages/package_install.md

 # flags.security-type.summary

 Security access type for the installed package.
 Available options are AdminsOnly and AllUsers.
-The default value is AdminsOnly.

 # flags.skip-handlers.summary